t4zn/lumon/README.md

-# Flora - Plant Identification App 🌱
+# Lumon - Plant Identification App 🌱

-Flora is a sophisticated plant identification web application that combines AI-powered plant recognition with an intelligent botanical chatbot.
-Built with Flask and modern web technologies, Flora provides users with accurate plant identification and comprehensive plant care advice.
+Lumon is a sophisticated plant identification web application that combines AI-powered plant recognition with an intelligent botanical chatbot.
+Built with Flask and modern web technologies, Lumon provides users with accurate plant identification and comprehensive plant care advice.

 ## ✨ Features